Andrew Henderson

 What Makes a Crypto-Friendly Country?

-The most crypto-friendly countries are, naturally, those who have gone out of their way to attract Bitcoin and altcoins to their shores.
-As we say here at Nomad Capitalist, “go where you’re treated best”.
-The easiest way to find out who will treat you best is to see who is literally begging for your business.
+The most crypto-friendly countries are, naturally, those that go out of their way to attract Bitcoin and altcoins to their shores.

-With that in mind, I’ve created a list of the best crypto-friendly countries in the world, taking in mind banking, trading, taxes, the blockchain, and actual startup businesses.
-As in any other area, no one country will cater to every crypto investor or entrepreneur, and it is often sensible to include a mix of crypto-friendly solutions from different countries in your personal plan.
+No one country will cater to every crypto investor or entrepreneur, and it’s often wise to include a mix of crypto-friendly solutions from different countries in your personal plan.

 Bermuda is a Crypto Friendly Country